 - 1. Reviews the current the current outcomes of each program.
 Indicate how those program outcomes support or link to the institution's mission, goals, and outcomes. - 2.
 Assess the alignment of institutional, program, and course outcomes with BGU's mission and vision. - 3.
-Develop three to five objectives to demonstrate institutional effectiveness in these areas:
+Develop three to five objectives to demonstrate institutional effectiveness in these areas: - a.
+Clientele satisfaction or attitude;

-- a.
-Clientele satisfaction or attitude; - b.
+- b.
 Direct measures or counts of program operations; and - c.
 Use of external evaluators (benchmarking). - 4.
 Develop two measures for each objective. - 5.
 Establish criteria for success for each measure. - 6.
 Demonstrate that objectives are being accomplished. - 7.
 Use the results of assessment to improve administrative or educational activities.

-ASSESSMENT RESULTS
+ASSESSMENT COMMITTEE RESULTS

-Every program director collects data for the objectives being measured in the degree and these data are analyzed.
-The director must then indicate whether objectives have been met.
+As member of the Assessment Committee, program directors collect data for the objectives being measured in the degree and these data are analyzed.
+The directors must then indicate whether objectives have been met.
 If not, plans are formulated for making changes to meet the objective during the next year.
 The Assessment Plan for the following year should embrace the changes to be made.